What do I need to be a Web Developer?

 A typical web application, in terms of technologies (or programming language), will have the client-side and server-side.
 Let’s consider each of these categories to know where we belong.

-The Client side (which also can be referred to as front-end) technologies are primarily concerned with data presentation and user experience.
+The Client side (a.k.a front-end) technologies are primarily concerned with data presentation and user experience.

-When you visit a URL like https://codulab.com, the images, the texts and their positions and colours, the responsiveness of the page on mobile, the smooth scrolling — are all the handiwork of Client Side Technologies.
+When you visit a URL like https://smattworks.com, the images, the texts and their positions and colours, the responsiveness of the page on mobile, the smooth scrolling — are all the handiwork of client-side Technologies.

 Basic Client Side Technologies for Building Web Applications

 - Bootstrap - CSS Framework for responsive web apps i.e. web apps that looks good on mobile and desktop without separate codes

 The server-side technologies or programming languages are used to implement business logic necessary for the running of a web application.

 Basic Server Side Technologies for Building Web Applications